top of page

 Taxis

-Taxi are rare and they are expensive.
-A journey to Ladybank station, just 7 miles away, is in the region of £25.
-Few taxi companies operate in the area.
-It is not untypical to have to wait a considerable time for a taxi to come.
+Taxi are rare and often expensive.
+A journey to Ladybank station, just 7 miles away, can cost £25.
+Few taxi companies operate in the area and it is not untypical to have to wait a considerable time for a taxi to arrive.

 Adopting the bus as a mode of travel